 DraftKings Sportsbook is an official partner of ESPN, Turner Media, the Indiana Pacers, Boston Celtics, and Philadelphia 76ers, having signed a three-year deal with the latter NBA teams in February 2020.
 For new users, DraftKings offers a 20% bonus on first deposit up to $1,000.

 FanDuel Sportsbook has sponsorship deals with the Los Angeles Lakers, New York Knicks, Brooklyn Nets, Chicago Bulls, Dallas Mavericks, and Orlando Magic.
-New users at FanDuel get a $1,000 risk-free bet after placing their first real-money bet.
-This means that, up to $1000, if your first bet on the site loses, they will refund your bet amount to your account to try again (offer valid through December 31, 2021).
+New users at FanDuel get a $2,500 No Sweat First Bet after placing their first real-money bet.
+This means that, up to $2,500, if your first bet on the site loses, they will refund your bet amount to your account to try again.

 What are NBA prop bets?